argoproj/argo-workflows/docs/installation.md

 ⚠️ Double-check you have the right version of your executor configured, it's easy to miss.

-⚠️ If you are using GitOps.
-Never use Kustomize remote base, this is dangerous.
+⚠️ If you are using GitOps, never use Kustomize remote base: this is dangerous.
 Instead, copy the manifests into your Git repo.

 Review the following: